cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 We have already provided some tools on CryptoLab and also Telegram bots and have some regular users.
 It is the time to polish the website and to work on providing a total solution for staking.

-There are four (改成three?) top-tier goals included in this propsal.
+There are three top-tier goals included in this propsal.

 1. Current CryptoLab website maintanence
 2. CryptoLab Staking Tool